Standard 3: Demonstrate an understanding of the causes, course, and consequences of the American Revolution and the founding principles of our nation.

 The Great Debate: Federalists vs. Anti-Federalists:

-In this interactive tutorial, you'll compare the viewpoints of the two groups on opposite sides of the great debate over ratifying the U.S. Constitution: Federalists and Anti-Federalists.
+Compare the viewpoints of the two groups on opposite sides of the great debate over ratifying the U.S. Constitution--Federalists and Anti-Federalists--with this interactive tutorial.

 Type: Original Student Tutorial